Sign up

 Step 7: Send Push Notifications from FCM

-Go to the FCM dashboard to send messages.
-It is in the Engage>Cloud Messaging section.
+Go to the FCM dashboard to start sending push notifications.
+You can find this in Engage>Cloud Messaging.

 Screenshot of Cloud Messaging in Firebase